connervieira/Predator/docs/CONFIGURE.md

                 - When enabled, a file named `telemetry_backlog.json` will be created in the working directory.
             - `send_images` is a boolean that determines whether Predator will upload the current frame of each capture device every time telemetry is uploaded.
                 - Setting this to `true` will dramatically increase data usage, and may cause frame rate drops without sufficient processing power.
+        - `object_recognition` contains settings for configuring object recogition during normal dash-cam recording.
+            - Each sub-value of this configuration section corresponds to a single capture device, and is a dictionary where the key is the capture device ID (as defined under dashcam>capture>video>devices).
+Only devices defined in this section will run object recognition during normal dash-cam recording.
+This section has no effect object recognition during parked recording.
+            - Each sub-dictionary has the following values:
+                - `enabled` is a boolean that determines whether object recognition will run on this device during normal dashcam recording.
+                - `objects_considered` is a list of object names that should be considered (detected/processed).
+                    - The objects supported by the first-party V0LT model are listed in the [docs/OBJECT_RECOGNITION.md](docs/OBJECT_RECOGNITION.md) file.
+                - `objects_alert` is a list of object names that will trigger real-time alerts.
+                    - Any objects listed in this section must also be listed in `objects_considered` or they will be ignored.
+                - `minimum_confidence` is a floating point number between 0 and 1 that determines the minimum confidence for a detected object to be considered.
+                - `delay` this is a decimal number that specifies the number of seconds to wait between each analysis.
+                    - This can be set to `0` to process frames as fast as possible, but some users might want to specify a delay to reduce processing load.
 - `developer` contains technical configuration values that developers and experienced users might be interested in.
     - `ignore_list` contains settings for configuring a list of license plates that Predator will ignore.
         - `enabled` is a boolean that determines whether custom ignore lists are enabled or disabled.